CLINICAL AND LEGAL JUDGMENT LAB

 thinking about forensic assessment in the spirit of improvement.
 See also news coverage by the Associated

-Press, NPR Phoenix Affiliate (KJZZ), andWired.
+, NPR Phoenix Affiliate (KJZZ), andWired.